Meniscus Lenses Information

 - Antireflective Coating: An antireflective coating has been applied to the lens.

 - Laser Rated: Lens is rated to be used with lasers.
-Laser rated lenses are designed to be able to work with lasers high power output without excessive degradation.
+Laser rated lenses are designed to work with laser's high power output without excessive degradation.